On Dirichlet, Poncelet and Abel problems: Generic biquadratic curve

-The inverse statement of the theorem follows from a general theorem that any two elliptic functions $x(t)$ and $y(t)$ with the same periods satisfy an algebraic equation $F(x(t),y(t))=0$.
-The degrees of the polynomial $F(x,y)$ with respect to variables $x$ and $y$ are determined by orders of corresponding elliptic functions.
-If both functions have the order 2 then the polynomial $F(x,y)$ has the degree at most 2 with respect to each variable (this statement is contained in \cite{WW} as a problem for the reader). $\Box$
+The inverse statement of the theorem follows from a general theorem stating that any two elliptic functions $x(t)$ and $y(t)$ with the same periods satisfy an algebraic equation $F(x(t),y(t))=0$.
+The degrees of the polynomial $F(x,y)$ with respect to variables $x$ and $y$ are determined from orders of corresponding elliptic functions.
+If both functions are of order two, then the polynomial $F(x,y)$ has, at most, the second degree with respect to each variable (this statement is included in \cite{WW}, namely into a statement of one of the problems offered to a reader to solve).$\Box$

 Thus, we proved the theorem \ref{GBiqC}.
-Moreover, simultaneously we have proved the following
+Moreover, simultaneously the following has just been proven

-\begin{pr} There exist complex linear-fractional transforms \re{MT} such that transformed generic curve \re{2_2F} having the same form can be parameterized by only the Weierstrass function $\wp(u)$ as in \re{wp_par}.
+5pt \begin{pr} There exist complex linear-fractional transforms \re{MT} such that transformed generic curve, which has the same form \re{2_2F}, can be parameterized only through the Weierstrass function $\wp(u)$ as in \re{wp_par}.

 \end{pr}